-The FDA has accepted for filing the Company's New Drug Application (NDA) for PEDMARK[TM] and has granted Priority Review.
-The Marketing Authorization Application (MAA) for sodium thiosulfate (tradename to be determined) is currently under evaluation by the European Medicines Agency (EMA).
-PEDMARK has received Breakthrough Therapy and Fast Track Designation by the FDA in March 2018, and a Prescription Drug User Fee Act (PDUFA) Target Action Date of August 10, 2020
+The Marketing Authorization Application (MAA) for sodium thiosulfate (tradename PEDMARQSI) is currently under evaluation by the European Medicines Agency (EMA).
+PEDMARK has received Breakthrough Therapy and Fast Track Designation by the FDA in March 2018.

 About Fennec Pharmaceuticals

 Fennec Pharmaceuticals Inc. is a specialty pharmaceutical company focused on the development of PEDMARKTM for the prevention of platinum-induced ototoxicity in pediatric patients.
 Further, PEDMARK has received Orphan Drug Designation in the U.S. for this potential use.
 Fennec has a license agreement with Oregon Health and Science University (OHSU) for exclusive worldwide license rights to intellectual property directed to sodium thiosulfate and its use for chemoprotection, including the prevention of ototoxicity induced by platinum chemotherapy, in humans.
 For more information, please visit www.fennecpharma.com